What should be included in my pour over Will?

 There are four parties involved in a pour-over will and the related trust:

-You, the testator, name a beneficiary when you create a pour-over will.
-That beneficiary receives any property you own in your name at your death.
-This person can also be the trustee of your living trust.
-They may also serve in the triple roles of the beneficiary under your will, the trustee of your trust, and the executor.
+You, the testator, name a beneficiary when you create a pour-over will and that beneficairy would be the trustee of your living trust or the trust itself.
+The trustee of your living trust may serve all three roles as beneficiary under your will, the trustee of your trust, and the executor of your will.

 However, suppose you want the beneficiary and the trustee to be the same person.
 In that case, your pour-over should be drafted with care and caution.
-This is the time when a qualified California trust and estate attorney can help you avoid future legal issues.
+This can lead to unintended consequences if the will is drafted incorrectly.
+You should contact a qualified California trust and estate attorney can help you avoid future legal issues.

 You will also name an executor of your pour-over will.
 The executor is legally responsible for ensuring that property ends up being owned by the trust according to the instructions in the will.

-Your will directs the executor to legally transfers your accounts and property into the trust at your death.
-The trustee then controls the distribution of the property from the trust.
+Your will directs the executor, who may also be the trustee, to legally transfer your accounts and property into the trust at your death.
+The trustee, who may also be the executor, then controls the distribution of the property from the trust.

 You can choose one person be both the executor and the trustee.
 Or you can name separate people, so one person does not control the entire asset transfer process.